Rishi Sunak considering building Swiss-style economic relationship with EU

 Switzerland is not a member of the European Union but has a closer economic relationship under a series of bilateral agreements.
 This gives the country free access to a part of the EU’s internal market, while also allowing the free movement of people

-The UK’s Rishi Sunak administration is reportedly working on moving the country into a Swiss-style relationship with the European Union.
+The Rishi Sunak administration in UK is reportedly working on moving the country into a Swiss-style relationship with the European Union.
 The British government wants to build a closer economic relationship with the EU to avoid current trade barriers, reported the Sunday Times.

 As per the report, the move could take place over the next decade.
 This comes after Chancellor Jeremy Hunt signalled last week that the Sunak administration intends to break ranks with Boris Johnson’s approach with the bloc, as per the Independent.
 The report made it clear that the UK did not wish to reinstate provisions facilitating the free movement of people.